OUTLOOK 2021 Kyrgyzstan

 Japarov, the "Kyrgyz Donald Trump" (Image: kremlin.ru).

-The threat that organised criminals may pose to democracy in Kyrgyzstan was voiced by the US embassy in Bishkek last October after the fall of the Sooranbai Jeenbekov presidency and the rise to power of fervent nationalist Sadyr Japarov, sometimes known as the “Kyrgyz Donald Trump”, who was freed from jail—where he was serving a sentence for kidnapping a political rival—by supporters during the turmoil that followed a parliamentary election that losing opposition parties decried as fixed.
+The threat that organised criminals may pose to democracy in Kyrgyzstan was voiced by the US embassy in Bishkek last October after the fall of the Sooranbai Jeenbekov presidency and the rise to power of fervent nationalist Sadyr Japarov, sometimes known as the “Kyrgyz Donald Trump”, who was freed from jail – where he was serving a sentence for kidnapping a political rival – by supporters during the turmoil that followed a parliamentary election that losing opposition parties decried as fixed.

-Kyrgyz authorities have reportedly said that the amnesty bill may affect around 1,300 individuals convicted or suspected of enriching themselves through tax evasion, financial fraud, smuggling, and other economic misdeeds.
+Kyrgyz authorities have reportedly said that the amnesty bill may affect around 1,300 individuals convicted or suspected of enriching themselves through tax evasion, financial fraud, smuggling and other economic misdeeds.
 Critics, however, say the legislation was proposed and hastily prepared by lawmakers to avoid a conviction for the former deputy chief of the Customs Service, Raimbek Matraimov.
 He has been implicated in a high-profile case involving the illegal funnelling of hundreds of millions of dollars abroad.
 The idea for an economic amnesty was announced by Japarov, then acting Kyrgyz president, just a day after Matraimov was detained and placed under house arrest.
-The State Committee for National Security (UKMK) said at the time that Matraimov had agreed to pay about Kyrgyzstani som (KGS) 2bn ($24.7mn) in damages to the state, and that KGS80mn had already been transferred to its account.
+The State Committee for National Security (UKMK) said at the time that Matraimov had agreed to pay about Kyrgyz som (KGS) 2bn ($24.7mn) in damages to the state, and that KGS80mn had already been transferred to its account.

-In mid-November, Japarov suspended his role as acting president and prime minister to become eligible to seek the presidency as Kyrgyz law does not allow anyone serving as president in an interim capacity to run in an election for the post.
-Seventeen candidates in all have been registered to run in the country of 6.7mn’s poll.
+In mid-November, Japarov suspended his role as acting president and prime minister to become eligible to seek the presidency, as Kyrgyz law does not allow anyone serving as president in an interim capacity to run in an election for the post.
+Seventeen candidates in all have been registered to run in the poll of the country of 6.7mn.
 January has seen Kyrgyz police reject allegations of voter intimidation prior to the election.

-In late November, hundreds took to the streets in Bishkek to protest against a proposed altered constitution—referred to by opponents as a “Khanstitution”—that critics fear could empower the presidency to operate in an authoritarian manner and restrict freedom of speech.
+In late November, hundreds took to the streets in Bishkek to protest against a proposed altered constitution – referred to by opponents as a “Khanstitution” – that critics fear could empower the presidency to operate in an authoritarian manner and restrict freedom of speech.
 Following revolutions in 2005 and 2010, which toppled regimes headed by presidents seeking permanent autocratic rule, Kyrgyzstan changed its constitution to fit the model of a parliamentary democracy.
 The draft constitution will be subject to a referendum to be held in tandem with the presidential election.

-Should Japarov win the election, he will need to take account of the fact that where the US is concerned, he will not be dealing with Donald Trump—a US president who has shown a clear toleration of strongmen.
+Should Japarov win the election, he will need to take account of the fact that where the US is concerned, he will not be dealing with Donald Trump – a US president who has shown a clear toleration of strongmen.
 Instead, he will be dealing with the Joe Biden administration, backed by a Democrat-controlled Senate.
 In mid-December, the US Treasury announced that it had added ex-customs chief Matraimov to its Global Magnitsky Act list of sanctioned individuals.
 While Matraimov remains free, the sanctions may complicate penurious Bishkek’s calls for aid.

 During the crisis that gripped Kyrgyzstan after the parliamentary poll, Chinese businesses were reportedly targeted for sometimes violent shakedowns nationwide.
 A group of 35 Chinese executives were said to have fled to a hotel in Bishkek, only to be surrounded by an armed mob seeking ransom.
 So far, China has kept Japarov at arm’s length.
 Russia is keeping a wary eye on unfolding events, as always most concerned that “stability” is preserved in its backyard.